 The Instructor Range is for Certified Instructors to have a place to offer various types of training and classes.
 We have local Instructors that offer classes on a regular basis, as well as Instructors who come from all over the country.
 Instructors offer classes and training covering topics such as shooting from concealed carry, close quarters rifle usage, long distance shooting, and life saving skills in an active shooter situation.

-Throughout the year, our Range is honored to host events such as the NFA Review Shoot and Florida Firearms Expo.
+In past years, our Range was honored to host events such as the NFA Review Shoot and Florida Firearms Expo.
 Recently we have added Dropzone Gunner, which combines a mud run, obstacles, and guns!
 These large events give visitors an opportunity to talk to vendors in the gun industry, as well as try the latest products in a fun and safe atmosphere.
 Our smaller events include charity fundraisers.
 We are proud to say we have raised money for organizations that support Veterans, Law Enforcement, and to prevent sex-trafficking.
 We also host competitions and individual gun company events.
 Don't miss the next event.
 These are fun opportunities to safely shoot rare or new guns and see the latest products and accessories.

 When you come and visit, here are some things you might want to bring: